Week 04

 Alt text

-For soldering the headers, we use the XIAO board to help align them.
+For soldering the headers for the MCU, we need use the XIAO board to help align them.
 This is important to make sure the alignment is correct, otherwise we might not be able to plug the XIAO board later.
 The fact that we also use a non standard SMD header makes aligning the header even harder.

 Alt textAlt text